corrections-and-exercises/react-quiz-01/README.md

 # React Quiz 01

-## Setup
+## Start

+1.**Clone the Repository.**

-- clone repo
+`git clone git@github.com:corrections-and-exercises/react-quiz-01.git`

+2.**Install Dependencies**

+`npm install`

+3.**Tailwind CSS**

+Tailwind CSS is already installed, enabling you to style your components inf desired.
+Styling is optional for this exercise.

+## Testing

+The exercises uses "React Testing Library and "Vitest" for tests To run tests, execute:
-- npm install
+` npm test`

-- tailwind
-- sorting tailwind class with prettier plugin - see .prettierrc
+You can run tests for specific components using:

-- test files
+`npm test <ComponentName>`

-- testing with react testing library and vitest
+You can stop the tests by pressing `q` in the terminal.

 ## Instructions

-- Create following components
-- The tests check the behaviour of the components.
-We don't test for implementation details
-- We already have provided you with the necessary files to create your components.
-- You need to run "npm test <nameofcomponent>" to see if you succeed
+### Components to be created

+1. Header
+2. Counter
+3. Topics
+4. Notes
+5. NotesInput
+6. SingleNote

+Each component's behavior will be tested through provided test files.
+The tests focus on behaviar rather than implementation details.
+Each test can provide hints and insights into the expected component behavior.

 ### Header

-- Create a component called Header
-- It should accept following props: `user={"any name"}` or `user={{firstName: "any name"}}`
-- with this input it should render: "Hello any name"
+---

+**Props**
+Accepts `user`which can be either a string or an object `{firstName: "Karl"}`

+**Rendering**
+If `user` is a string, render "Hello Karl".
+If `user` is an object, render "Hello Karl".
-- when no props are passed it should render "Hello Guest" instead
+If no props are passed, render "Hello Guest".

 ### Topics

-- create a component called Topics
-- this component should accept a prop called "topics". it should be an array of strings: `<Topics topics={["react", "express", "postgres"]} />`
+---

+**Props**
+Accepts an array of strings as "topics"

+**Rendering**
-- the component should display each topic as an element in a list.
+Display each topic inside a list.
-- when no topics are passed in the component should display the text "no topics available"
+If no topics are passed, render: "No topics available".

 ### Counter

-- create a component called <Counter />
-- the component should display the current count like so: `Count: 0`
-- it should have a button to increase the count by one
+---

-- it should have a button to decrease the count by one
+Display the current count in the format: "Count: 0".\* Provide buttons to increase and decrease the count by one.
-- the user should not be able to go below 0
+Prevent the count from going below 0.
-- the decrease button should be disabled when the count is 0
+Disable the decrease button when the count is 0.

 ### Notes, NotesInput, SingleNote

-- Start with the Notes Component.
-It will be the parent component of NotesInput and multitple instance of SingleNote
-- it should keep track of all notes currently displayed in the app

-- in NotesInput you should implement a form with one text input
-- User should be able to enter a text
-- when submitting the form a new note should be created and added to the collection of notes
-- each note should be represented by an object and should have at least the following keys: id, text, date

-- then implement the SingleNote Component
-- it should accept one note as a prop
-- it also should have a button to delete a note
-- the button must display "delete"
+---

+1.**Notes Component**

+Acts as a parent component to `<NotesInput />` and multiple instances of `<SingleNote />` Manages a collection of notes, each represented as an object with properties such as "id" and "text".
-- Notes should display "no notes" when there are no notes to be displayed
+Should display "No notes" when there are no notes to show.

+2.**SingleNote**

+**Props**
+Accepts a note object `{id: 1, text: "cleaning"}`

+**Rendering**
-- SingleNote should return an empty string, undefined or null when no note is passed in
+Displays the note text and includes a delete button to remove it Returns an empty string, undefined or null if no note is provided

+3.**NotesInput**

+Inclues a form with a text input.
+Allows users to input text and submit to create a new note